zhiyaol/deltakit/docs/guide/circuit_generation.md

 logical gates, patches, and magic state factories.
 Contemporary research combines them into experiments.
-These experiments show that these blocks are compatible and behave as theory predicts.
+QEC experiments show that these blocks are compatible and behave as theory predicts.

 They are also a powerful benchmark for hardware providers.